-In Bauchi, there are clear expectations for what teachers and students are supposed to do, but teachers may not have enough time to fulfill their duties.
+In Anambra, there are clear expectations for what teachers and students are supposed to do, but teachers may not have enough time to fulfill their duties.
 Expectations for what students should know and be able to do are clear.
 Nigeria has a national curriculum, which sets the contents in detail, informing teachers of required subject content that should be taught to students at different grades.
 In addition, expectations for what teachers are supposed to do are explicitly laid out in legal regulations and teachers are guided by performance goals.
-However, in Bauchi, teachers may not have enough time to fulfill their duties.
-Similar to top-performing education systems, Bauchi's school year consists of 800 hours or more at both the primary and the secondary level.
-However, teachers' working time is defined as the number of hours spent at school.
-While this definition is wider than the number of teaching hours, it is limited by not recognizing that lesson planning and grading may take place outside of the number of hours spent at school.
-Primary and secondary school teachers working time is between 1000 to 1520 hours per year.
-In comparison, working time in most successful systems ranges between 1,520 and 1,650 hours in both levels, and in the highest-performing, it is 1,650 hours or more.
-In Bauchi, the number of hours that teachers are expected to devote to teaching is 60% to 76% of their working time.
-Again, most successful education systems with data make teaching hours 30 to 50% (primary) of working hours, suggesting that they build in time for other tasks that teachers need to carry out, such as administrative duties and grading assignments, among others.
+However, teachers may not have enough time to fulfill their duties.
+Similar to topperforming education system, the school year consists of 800 hours or more at both the primary and the secondary level.
+In addition, teachers' working time is defined as the overall number of working hours, which recognizes teaching, lesson planning and administrative tasks.
+Primary school teachers working time is between 1,000 to 1,520 hours per year, and secondary school teachers work more than 1,530 hours per year.
+In Anambra, the number of hours that teachers are expected to devote to teaching is 80 percent to 100 percent of their working time.
+In comparison successful education systems with data make teaching hours 30 to 50 percent (primary) of working hours, suggesting that they build in time for other tasks that teachers need to carry out, such as administrative duties and grading assignments, among others.

-2. Attracting the Best into Teaching Emerging
+Goal 2: Attracting the Best into teaching: Established

 Getting talented people to go into teaching is essential for several reasons (Guarino, Santibáñez & Daley 2006).
 First, more able individuals make better teachers (Boyd, et al. 2008).
 The better the quality of the teaching force, the more likely an education system is to have effective teachers.
 Second, top candidates maximize the impact of teacher training (whether traditional or abridged).
 If the quality of student teachers is too low, training is likely to focus more on making up for their deficits in knowledge and skills and less on turning them into effective teachers.
 Finally, luring top talent into teaching has a "multiplier" effect: if teaching attracts qualified people, competitive candidates who had not considered teaching might be drawn to it.
-SABER - Teachers considers four policy levers education systems can use to reach this goal:4
+SABER - Teachers considers four policy levers education systems can use to reach this goal.